stefano-ortona/rudik/README.md

 ## System Requirements

-- Maven 3.2 or above
+- Gradle >=4.10
 - Java 1.8 or above

 ## Installation

 - Checkout git project `git clone git@github.com:stefano-ortona/rudik.git`
-- Install all maven dependency:
+- Install all dependencies:
   - Inside the project folder, run `mvn -U clean install -DskipTests`

-If the above commands run without errors, then you are ready to run your first example
+If the above commands are completed without errors, you are ready to run your first example

 ## Run Spouse Example